bahiirwa/vala-snippets/README.md

 # Vala Snippets

+Vala Snippets is meant to be an extension to help with Vala Object Oriented Programming.

-Vala Snippets is still in infancy stages.
+It is still in infancy stages.
 I personally do not know the full extent of valadoc for Vala but we can build it together.
 Kindly submit a PR.

 ## Features